nikitadanilov/usched/README.md

 - Go.
 Source:
   [gmain.go](https://github.com/nikitadanilov/usched/blob/master/gmain.go),
   binary: gmain.
 The code is straightforward (it was a pleasure to write).
 D is supported via runtime.GOMAXPROCS().
-"GO1T" are results for a single native thread, "GO" are results without the restriction on the number of threads.
+"GO1T" are the results for a single native thread, "GO" are the results without the restriction on the number of threads.

 - Rust.
 Source:
   [cycle/src/main.rs](https://github.com/nikitadanilov/usched/blob/master/cycle/src/main.rs),